 h. implement the determined option(s).

-3. If an investigation will commence, an investigator is appointed by the managing ED from the collaborative investigative pool of the respondent’s association.
+3. If an investigation will commence, one or two investigators are appointed by the managing ED from the collaborative investigative pool.
+At least one will e a member of the respondent’s association.

 2. If there will be an investigation, the notification will include the specific allegations, the standards alleged violated and the name and contact information of the investigator(s).
 If the IRP has implicated additional standards, the respondent is informed.
 Henceforth, all associational contact with the parties is only through the investigator until the investigation is complete.